 However, not everyone wants to carry around lots of extra gear every day.
 So, what better way to improve preparedness than making an EDC survival wallet.

 You’d be surprised how much survival gear you can fit into an EDC wallet.
 Thanks to all of the new ultra-compact survival multi-tools, you can get the basics – like a knife, firestarter, and can opener – into a wallet without it getting bulky.

 Here’s how to Choose the best EDC Wallet.

 Finding the right wallet for survival EDC is a tough task.
 It needs to be sturdy and have lots of room for tools, but not so bulky that it won’t fit in your pocket.
 Tactical wallets are generally built to hold more gear.

-It’s a good idea to get a wallet which has a RFID-protecting shell or card holder.
+It’s a good idea to get a wallet that has an RFID-protecting shell or cardholder.
 If it isn’t, then make sure you are getting an RFID-blocking case for your credit cards.

-It has a built-in bottle opener and in top grade leather.
+It has a built-in bottle opener and top-grade leather.
 The wallet is also RFID-resistant and has a lifetime warranty.

 Dango Tactical EDC Wallet